harum/learn-svg/README.md

 # Learn SVG

-This repo contains several svg usage.
+This repo contains several basic svg usage.

-Open the HTML file inside each folder to show the result.
+Open each HTML file to show the result.

 ## Key points
 -  SVG is an XML language, similar to XHTML.